robertmryan/PeriodicTable/README.md

 In a custom collection view layout, you simply have to specify:

-- The collection view's contentSize;
+- The collection view's `contentSize`;
 - The center and size of the individual element cells in the collection view; and
-- Identify what elements are visible for any given CGRect.
+- Identify what elements are visible for any given `CGRect`.

 See `PeriodicTableLayout.swift` for an example.
 Note, you can set `fitTableToCollectionView` if you want it to fit the periodic table within the collection view.
 Set it to `false` if you want to have fixed sized cells and allow you to scroll around.